-It is mandatory for Super League and Full Time clubs to offer players and officials vaccination against Hepatitis B. It is up to the individual whether he accepts but those that choose not to be vaccinated must sign a waiver, a standard waiver document is available from the RFL Welfare Department, a copy of which must be lodged with the RFL Welfare Department
+It is mandatory for Super League and Full Time clubs to offer players and officials vaccination against Hepatitis B. It is up to the individual whether he accepts but those that choose not to be vaccinated must sign a waiver, a standard waiver document is available from the RFL Head of Medical Standards, Anti-Doping and Integrity, a copy of which must be lodged with the RFL Head of Medical Standards, Anti-Doping and Integrity.